The Impossible Revolution: Making Sense of the Syrian Tragedy (2017)

-Samar Yazbek was well-known in her native Syria as a writer and a journalist but, in 2011, she fell foul of the Assad regime and was forced to flee.
-Since then, determined to bear witness to the suffering of her people, she revisited her homeland by squeezing through a hole in the fence on the Turkish border.
+Since fleeing Syria in 2011 Samar Yazbek, a well-known Syrian writer and journalist, has been determined to bear witness to the suffering of her people, she revisited her homeland by squeezing through a hole in the fence on the Turkish border.
 Here she testifies to the appalling reality that is Syria today.
 From the first innocent demonstrations for democracy, through the beginnings of the Free Syrian Army, to the arrival of ISIS, she offers remarkable snapshots of soldiers, children, ordinary men and women simply trying to stay alive.

 By Wendy Pearlam